 Application and entire agreement

-2. You are deemed to have accepted these Terms and Conditions when you accept our quotation or from the date of any performance of the Services (whichever happens earlier) and these Terms and Conditions and our quotation (the Contract) are the entire agreement between us.
+2. You are deemed to have accepted these Terms and Conditions when you accept our Quote or from the first date of any performance of the Services (whichever happens earlier) and these Terms and Conditions and our Quote (the Contract) are the entire agreement between us.

 3. You acknowledge that you have not relied on any statement, promise or representation made or given by or on our behalf.
-These Conditions apply to the Contract to the exclusion of any other terms that you try to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+These Conditions apply to the Contract, to the exclusion of any other terms that you try to impose or incorporate, or which are implied by other trades, customs, practices or courses of dealing.